 ZAGG makes protective coverings for Apple's (NASDAQ: AAPL) iPhone and iPad and other devices.
 Big-box retailers such as Best Buy (NYSE: BBY) and Walmart (NYSE: WMT) carry ZAGG's product.

-press release saying that its co-founder Robert Pedersen resigned from his posts as CEO and Chairman.
+On Friday August 17, 2012 ZAGG issued a press release saying that its co-founder Robert Pedersen resigned from his posts as CEO and Chairman.
 It did not mention any reason for his resignation.
 Later that day, Robert Pedersen was interviewed by the Salt Lake Tribune and it reported that “Pedersen said he resigned in order to focus on his family, his church and a family foundation.”
 In addition, Pedersen filed a Form 4 report with the Securities and Exchange Commission.
 It disclosed that he sold about 515,000 shares at an average price of $8.2214 per share to “meet margin calls” on August 14, just three days before he resigned.
 Pedersen’s sale of stock to meet a margin call was not mentioned in either the ZAGG press release or interview with the Salt Lake Tribune.

 On Monday, August 20, 2012, my blog asked “if the timing of his sale of stock had anything to do with his resignation.”
 In addition, I pointed out that on December 21, 2011, Pedersen sold 345,200 shares at an average price of $7.5248 per share "to meet an immediate financial obligation."
 His Form 4 filing did not mention any margin call even though a margin call is an immediate financial obligation.
 I suspected that Pedersen’s December 2011 sale of stock was also due to a margin call and asked for an explanation in my blog.
 Furthermore, I reported that a proxy report filed by ZAGG on April 27, 2012 did not mention any pledges of stock by Pedersen.
 Public companies are required to disclose stock pledges by insiders in proxy reports.
 Separately, I contacted the Securities and Exchange Commission and asked them to look into this matter.